sadwebing/django_monitor/README.md

 		 set DEBUG = False in settings and add STATIC_ROOT 20170725 add detect
-		 add iptables to saltstack_deploy and delete iptables from init
+		 add iptables to saltstack_deploy and delete iptables from init fix bugs in detect: add verfiy=False in requests.get 20170726 dbclick to edit tomcat_url and tomcat_project